bi-labor/es-mssql/docs/mssql/exercise3.md

         ![Integration Services ADO NET Destination mapping](images/is-users-adonet-mapping.png)

 1. If you were to execute the process now, it would fail due to errors in the _Derived columns_ transformation.
-Some content does not correspond to the transformations.
+Some content fails the transformations.
 Let us skip these rows.

     - Add another _ADO NET Destination_ component.
     - Point the red arrow from the _Derived column_ into this new database destination.